 So here its is, step by step, our best travel recommendation from the UK to Scandinavia;

 First you need to cross the channel, either by catching a ferry from Dover to Calais.
 Prices starts from £31 each way.
 Day sailings takes 1 hour an 30 minutes and night sailings are 2 hours.
 We tend to travel to France via the Eurotunnel from Folkstone to Calais, crossing the channel in only 35 minutes.
 Prices starts from £23 each way.

 Then, from there you drive up through France, Belgium, The Netherlands, Germany and Denmark all the way up to Hirtshals in northern Denmark.
 Altogether the drive from Calais to Hirtshals is about 12 hours, without stops.
 When travelling with children you might want to consider stopping in North of Germany or South of Denmark for the night before continuing.

-You can go by boat from Kiel to Oslo.
+You can go by boat with Colour Line from Kiel to Oslo.
 The kids will love this minicruise with lots on board activities on offer but it will ad an extra cost as well as 20 hours more to your travel time.
-Another option is to drive the Öresundbridge from Denmark to Sweden and continue up along the Swedish coast until you’ve reached Norway.
+Another option Stena Line from Kiel to Gothenburg, which is only a 1 hour and 50 minutes pleasant drive from the Norwegian boarder.
+You can also drive all the way, from Germany, through Denmark, crossing the Öresundbridge from Denmark to Sweden and continue up along the Swedish coast until you’ve reached Norway.

 However this will ad a good amount of miles to your journey, so not recommended unless you’d like to see more of Denmark and Sweden along your way.
 I must admit – the bridge is beautiful, but it’s down to how much time you have on your way to Norway.